We can help you on your digital transformation journey

 Step 2 (psychology) is about measuring satisfaction, understand what reasoning has to be done to take decisions to change the attitude of the engine and define tasks to be executed.
-At this step, we know all the data we need to have the AI engine working.
+At this step, we know all the data we need to have the cognitive engine working.

 Step 3 (mental activities) is about defining how to collect the required data and how these will be processed by the machine to be acquired, in case the data is new, or recognized, or forgotten.
-Once this is done, the learning process can be specified so that all the needed data are collected by the AI engine.
+Once this is done, the learning process can be specified so that all the needed data are collected by the cognitive engine.
 The VirtualBrain structure can be updated and considered as final.

-Step 4 (understanding) is defining how knowledge should be represented and how collected data are impacting this representation (cognitive level) in order to understand (psychological level, thinking) what is happening and adapt the actions of the AI engines.
+Step 4 (understanding) is defining how knowledge should be represented and how collected data are impacting this representation (cognitive level) in order to understand (psychological level, thinking) what is happening and adapt the actions of the cognitive engines.